KangchengLiu/Weakly-Supervised-3D/README.md

-# Weakly-Supervised-3D
+## Weakly-Supervised-3D

-Weakly Supervised Framework for 3D Scene Understanding
+A Supervised Framework for 3D Scene Understanding in the limited reconstruction case, where merely limited number of scenes can be annotated.

 ![](fig/Intro_2.png)